skills/your-first-extension-for-github-copilot/ghc-extension-js/agent-knowledge/job-description.md

 ### Job Description

-- Add some text to customize this job description.
+- Replace this text to customize the job description.